Volue-Public/energy-mesh-python/docs/source/installation.rst

       poetry build

-    This will also (re)generate our grpc/protobuf sources, and should be ran after making changes to grpc/proto files.
+    This will also (re)generate our grpc/protobuf sources, and should be ran after making changes to proto file(s).

     To run arbitrary commands in the Poetry environment run::